Ganden Monastery to Samye Monastery—Mountain Trek 4-5 days

 This trek requires about 11 days including 3-4 days in Lhasa to acclimatize while visiting famous landmarks.

-The trek requires about 11 days including 3-4 days in Lhasa in order to acclimatize.
-During that time, you will visit the Potala Palace, the Jokhang, the most sacred temple in Tibet, and the Barkor where you will mingle with Tibetans from all over the country.
+You will visit the Potala Palace, the Jokhang, the most sacred temple in Tibet, and the Barkhor where you can mingle with Tibetans from all over the country.
 There's also time to visit Sera Monastery where you can watch the monks debating, every day but Sunday.

 Leaving Lhasa, we'll drive to Ganden Monastery and visit this beautiful complex before starting the trek from Zhaqi valley.

 During the trek, you will cross two high passes, traverse mountains, enjoy beautiful lakes and meet nomads.
 This is quite adventurous and you should be in excellent physical condition.
 The trek alone is 4-5 days.
 You will be accompanied by a guide, a cook, transport yaks and camping equipment.